Index formulae for integral Galois modules: Introduction

 Let $F/K$ be a Galois extension of number fields and $\cO_F$ the ring of integers of $F$.
 It is a classical problem to investigate relationships between $\cO_F^\times$ as a Galois module and class numbers of intermediate extensions.
 One shape that such relationships can take is that of unit index formulae, such as \cite[Proposition 4.1]{Bart} for elementary abelian Galois groups, or \cite{Alex} for dihedral groups.
 The introductions to these papers contain an overview of some of the history of the problem and further references.

 In this work, we generalise these index formulae to a large class of Galois groups and to various different Galois modules, namely to units of rings of integers of number fields, to higher $K$--groups thereof, and to Mordell--Weil groups of elliptic curves over number fields.
 In fact, we develop an algebraic machine that produces such formulae in a great variety of contexts.
-In the introduction, we will begin by stating some concrete applications, and will progres to ever more general results.
+In the introduction, we will begin by stating some concrete applications, and will progress to ever more general results.

-\begin{theorem} Let $G$ be the semidirect product of $C_5$ and $C_4$ with faithful action.
+\begin{theorem} Let $G=C_5\rtimes C_4$ be the semidirect product of a cyclic group of order 4 acting faithfully on a normal cyclic group of order 5.
 Let $F/K$ be a Galois extension of number fields with Galois group $G$, let $N_0$ be the unique intermediate extension of degree 4, $N_1,\ldots,N_4$ distinct intermediate extensions of degree 5, and let $E/K$ be an elliptic curve.
 Let the map

 be induced by inclusion of each summand.
+Denote the product of Tamagawa numbers of $E$ at the finite places of a number field by $C(E/-)$.
 The remaining notation will be recalled in \S\ref{sec:ellcurves}.
 Assume for simplicity that $E$ has finite Tate--Shafarevich groups over all intermediate extensions of $F/K$ (we actually prove an unconditional result, see Remark \ref{rem:uncond}).
 Then

 where $x={7\rk E/K - \rk E/N_0 - 3\rk E/N_1}$, and where the sum in the index is taken inside $E(F)$. \end{theorem} \begin{remark} The index on the right hand side carries information about the $\Z[G]$-module structure of $E(F)$.
 This information goes far beyond the ranks in the sense that there exist $\Z[G]$-modules whose complexifications are isomorphic, but which can be distinguished by the index.
 Thus, the theorem says that Tamagawa numbers and Tate--Shafarevich groups control to some extent the fine integral Galois module structure of the Mordell-Weil group. \end{remark}